 The Fund may hold financial instruments that are not quoted in active markets, including derivatives.
 Fair values of such instruments are determined using valuation techniques and may be determined using reputable pricing sources (such as pricing agencies) or indicative prices from market makers.
+Broker quotes as obtained from the pricing sources may be indicative and not executable or binding.
+Refer to Note 6 for further information about the fair value measurement of the Fund's financial instruments.

-Broker quotes as obtained from the b) Classification and measurement of investments and derivatives under IFRS 9
+b) Classification and measurement of investments and derivatives under IFRS 9